 The Importance of Maintaining Confidentiality in the Business Sale Process

 When a business owner decides to sell their business, one of the biggest issues discussed with Sunbelt Business Brokers is how to maintain confidentiality during the process.
 When a business owner states they want the business sale to be done confidentially they mean they don’t want the employees, customers, vendors, lenders, etc. to know the business is being sold or even that it is for sale.
 In addition, confidentiality means that none of the important and confidential information about the business should be tossed about carelessly and wind up in the hands of someone that could use the information to harm the business and the seller.
+The protection of confidential information is a very important element of buying a business in Texas.

 Confidentiality Agreements (CA) are also often called Non-Disclosure Agreements (NDA).
 Nearly every business owner and business broker will want a potential buyer to sign a Confidentiality Agreement before releasing information specific to their business.
 In all likelihood a CA will need to be signed before the buyer is even told the name or location of the business.
 It is very important that you, as a buyer, understand the requirements in the Confidentiality Agreement.
 You will be expected to honor what you sign and commit to do.
 Failure to honor the terms of the confidentiality agreement could subject you to legal action and possible damages.
 If you are unable to understand the terms and commitments in the Confidentiality Agreement please seek appropriate legal advice.